 If you feel uncomfortable with anything you see, we would advise you to view other settings before you make your final decision.
 The only advice we tend to give is to trust your gut instinct.
-Don't forget to check out our upcoming Opening Mornings/Evenings here!
+Don't forget to check out our upcoming Opening Mornings here!

 Before starting – what to expect:

 - A home visit.
-This will be a casual (20 minutes or so) visit to your home and is primarily for your little one to meet their Keyperson in advance, so that when they come in for the first time, they have a ‘safe’ person that they recognise, who was allowed inside their safest place (home!)
+This will be a casual (max 20 minutes) visit to your home and is primarily for your little one to meet their Keyperson in advance, so that when they come in for the first time, they have a ‘safe’ person that they recognise, who was allowed inside their safest place (home!)
 They will find out all their likes and dislikes, favourite toys etc so we can be well prepared for their first session.
 It also gives us chance to go over any queries you may have, or help with paperwork etc. This is standard for all new children and we promise it is not to inspect your housework!
 Please note, home visits can only be offered to families within our immediate area.
 If you live further afield, you will be offered a video call instead.